ChenC-61/nlcs/nlcs/README.md

 # nlcs

 ==nlcs== implements the initial N-LCS workflow from preprocessed cognitive test
-data to individual CDM and CDA metrics.
+data to caculate CDM and CDA metrics.

 ## Scope of version 0.1.0